simon-pepin/simon-pepin.github.io/organisation/singular_learning_theory_sep23.md

 This is the webpage of an informal workshop organised at the University of Amsterdam on September 18th-21st 2023 around **Singular Learning Theory** and its burgeoning applications to the training dynamics of deep neural networks.
 This is a topic at the interface of machine learning, statistics and singularity theory in real-analytic geometry, so we expect a diverse audience, and the talks on Monday will provide some background from each discipline.

-Singular learning theory is an application of the tools of singularity theory to Bayesian statistics, and is a promising framework to understand some of the mysteries of modern deep learning.
+Singular learning theory is an application of the tools of singularity theory to Bayesian statistics.
 Our aim will be to survey the recent paper [Quantifying degeneracy in singular models via the learning coefficient](https://arxiv.org/abs/2308.12108), both at a theoretical and practical level, and discuss work-in-progress on other deep learning systems.
 See the [program](/organisation/SLT/slt-amsterdam-sep23-program.pdf) for more details.

 ### _Practical details:_

 - The workshop will take place from Monday 18th to Thursday 21st, from 10:00 to 17:00.

 - The rooms are still in the process of being reserved and will be announced here shortly.

-- If you are not a staff member of the University, you will not be able to access the building.
-Please send me an email and I will send you my mobile phone number so that we can get you in.

 ### Program and schedule: